YashB63/GFG-Daily-Questions/README.md

     Note: There can be more than one element in the array which have the same value as its   index.
     You need to include every such element's index.
     Follows 1-based indexing of the array.

+Day 6:

+  Q1: Smith Number:

+    Given a number n, the task is to find out whether this number is a Smith number or not.
+    A Smith number is a composite number whose sum of digits is equal to the sum of digits of      its prime factors.

+  Q2: Find duplicattes in an Array:

+    Given an array a of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.
+    Return the answer in ascending order.
+    If no such element is found, return list containing [-1].

+  Q3: Leaders in an Array:

+    Given an array A of positive integers.
+Your task is to find the leaders in the array.
+    An element of array is leader if it is greater than or equal to all the elements to its        right side.
+    The rightmost element is always a leader.